 B.Tech: Chiropractic, obtained in the year preceding admission to the M.Tech: Chiropractic.
+These requirements are in line with the requirements of the Allied Health Professions Council as per Act 63 of 1982 (as amended).
 (Amended w.e.f.
 2004/01)